TurtleP/nestdbg/README.md

-  open-config  Open the configuration file in the file browser list         List all connections connect      Connect to a target using an existing connection or IP address help         Print this message or the help of the given subcommand(s)
+  open-config  Open the configuration file in the file browser list         List all connections connect      Connect to a target using an existing connection or IP address addr2line    Resolve exception addresses using a debug binary help         Print this message or the help of the given subcommand(s)

 Options: